toliankir/wdb-laravel/readme.md

 * Login first.
 On start application already have two user:
    - email `admin@test.com`, password `12345678`
    - email `user@test.com`, password `12345678`
 * You can create your own user.
-But for work, it is mast be activate by admin.
+But for work it is mast be activate by admin.
-* Also on start application have two roles and permissions
 * Also on start application have two roles and permissions for them.
 You can change them in admin mode.
 * By default users may make all requests.
-By permissions you can control user request.
+By permissions you can control user requests.
 For example, you can forbid all user request using `!*` permission. `!` - mean forbid, `*` - all mask.
 Or you can allow only `localhost:8000/posts` page if you use first permission - `/posts*`, second - `!*`.
 * You can change, add or delete users, roles, permissions, users posts in admin mode.
 * All admin feature available by menu `Admin` in left top part of page.
 * User can only create post and save it is to database.